Time to launch the net from the unfastened marketplace

 - 0

-Ay goodbye to net neutrality.
+Ay, goodbye to net neutrality.
 Last week, the Federal Communications Commission (FCC) chairman, Ajit Pai, launched a plan to repeal the landmark protections enacted using the enterprise in 2015.
 This has long been a pinnacle priority for Pai and his fellow Republicans, who now revel in most commissioners thanks to Trump.
-The vote is scheduled for 14 December and is widely anticipated to pass along party strains.
+The vote is scheduled for December 14th and is widely anticipated to pass along party strains.

 RELATED ARTICLES :